mrseanryan/gpt-summarizer/README.md

 ## Features

+- summarize text, markdown, HTML, PDF files
 - batch summarize whole directories of files
+- summarize at different lavels: short, long, and per-paragraph
+- translate to a target language
+- download a file via URL and summarize it
 - avoid re-summarizing a previously processed file
 - optionally use a locally hosted LLM, for maximum privacy and prevent any loss of IP (Intellectual Property)
-- translate to a target language
 - output files in YAML format (as opposed to JSON): cheaper for LLM to generate, easy for humans to read
-- output files with a “.yaml.txt” file extension, for easy previewing in storage tools like Dropbox and Google Drive
+- output files with a “.yaml.txt” file extension, for easy previewing and search in storage tools like Dropbox or SharePoint or Google Drive
 - calculate cost estimates (when using OpenAI)